Request for Applications

 - How realistic is the project schedule given the likely need to “ramp-up” activities at the front end?

-- To what extent do the project leaders have experience in managing large-scale projects involving research and the application of results?
+- To what extent do the project leaders have experience in managing similar projects?

 - How reasonable is the proposed budget in terms of the anticipated level of effort and deliverables?